killfrenzy96/KillFrenzyAvatarText/README.md

 If you require additional information, please join the official VRChat server (https://discord.gg/vrchat) and send me a message directly (KillFrenzy#7777).

+# Why have I made this?
+This will directly replace my old VRC Avatar Keyboard system.
+It replaces the particle text on the old keyboard with a shader.
+This greatly improves performance and even makes it possible to place this on an excellent performance ranked avatar.

+On top of that, installation is automated and much more simple to setup.
+This allows a greater playerbase to take advantage of this.

 # Donation
 If you like this software and feel like gifting me something, you can donate to me here: